 Where a Shipper is required to provide new or additional Credit Support, it must do so within 20 Business Days of First Gas’ written request.

-If this Agreement is terminated, First Gas will release any associated Credit Support when and to the extent that the Shipper has paid all outstanding amounts under its TSA.
+If a Shipper’s TSA or this Code is terminated, First Gas will release any associated Credit Support when and to the extent that the Shipper has paid all outstanding amounts under its TSA.

-If required by First Gas in writing, the Shipper will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the Shipper may be legally liable under or in relation to its TSA, up to the Capped Amounts, except to the extent that such insurance is not permitted by law.
+If required by First Gas in writing, the Shipper will show evidence of comprehensive liability insurance cover with a reputable insurer covering third party property damage and personal liability for which the Shipper may be legally liable under or in connection with this Code, up to the Capped Amounts, except to the extent that that insurance is not permitted by law.

 force majeure

-Notwithstanding the other provisions of the relevant TSA, but subject to section 15.2, a Party shall be relieved from liability under a TSA to the extent that a Force Majeure Event results in or causes a failure by that Party in the performance of any obligations imposed on it by that TSA (an Affected Party).
+Notwithstanding the other provisions of this Code but subject to section 15.2, a Party shall be relieved from liability under this Code to the extent that a Force Majeure Event results in or causes a failure by that Party in the performance of any of its obligations under this Code (an Affected Party).

 A Force Majeure Event shall not relieve an Affected Party from liability:

-to pay money due under its TSA (including any Supplementary Agreement or Interruptible Agreement);
+to pay money due under, or in connection with, this Code;

 to give any notice which it may be required to give; or